cpitman/grpc-rest-bench/README.md

 RestBenchmark.callService  thrpt  200  1895.349 ± 25.321  ops/s
 ```

 Qualitatively, both benchmarks fully utilize a single CPU core (since only a single concurrent request is used, this is basically the cap).
-That implies both suites are CPU constrained, and that gRPC+protobuf is 2x faster/cpu efficient as Spring Rest+JSON.
+That implies both suites are CPU constrained for this test.
+That isn't surprising, since there is not real network between client and server.